 During the year ended December 31, 2013, we had investment activity of \$0.8 million in two portfolio companies.
-We capitalized consulting expenses of \$0.3 million relating to Spectrum Management.
+We made a capital infusion of \$0.3 million relating to Spectrum Management.
 We made a short-term working capital loan of \$0.5 million to Security Monitor Holdings, LLC ("SMH").
 SMH is a company which specializes in managing and improving operations of distressed companies.